annelledejager/blog/_life/7_thingsnottomisswheninbudapest.markdown

 	</figcaption>
 </figure>

 Sziget is an obvious must when you're in Budapest in August.
 There is something for everyone.
-I recommend staying over for a night.
+I recommend staying over for minimum a night.

 <figure class="col one right">
 	<img src="/blog/img/budapest/11.jpg" width="225" height="320">